gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

-this situation would be focused on first identifying that the best analysis here is as a Two-Way ANOVA situation (these data were analyzed in Chapter \@ref(chapter3) as a One-Way ANOVA but this version is better because it can explore whether there is an interaction between delivery method and dosage).
+this situation would be focused on first identifying that the best analysis here is as a Two-Way ANOVA situation (these data were analyzed in Chapter \@ref(chapter3) as a One-Way ANOVA but this version is likely better because it can explore whether there is an interaction between delivery method and dosage).
 \index{hypothesis testing}
-We will use a 5%
-significance level and start with assessing the evidence for an interaction.
+We will focus on assessing the interaction.
 If the interaction had been dropped, we would have reported the test results for the interaction, then re-fit the additive model and used it to explore the main effect tests and estimates for *Dose* and *Delivery method*.
+But since we are inclined to retain the interaction component in the model, the steps focus on the interaction.

 \newpage

+0. The RQ is whether there is an interaction of dosage and delivery method on odontoblast growth.
+Data were collected at all combinations of these predictor variables on the size of the cells, so they can address the size of the cells in these condition combinations.
+The interaction $F$-test will be used to assess the research question.

 1. **Hypotheses:**